mkdocstrings/crystal/docs/quickstart/migrate.md

     `extra_css`
     :   Don't forget to copy and include the [recommended styles](../styling.md#recommended-styles).

-!!! important
-    The "literate-nav" plugin must appear *before* "section-index" in the list, because it overwrites the nav.
+IMPORTANT: The "literate-nav" plugin must appear *before* "section-index" in the list, because it overwrites the nav.

 ## Generate doc stub pages